rob-myers/rob-myers.github.io/docs/drafts/various.md

 - missing comments via GitHub Issues
 - but shouldn't be too hard

-Our blog could be:

-- a bunch of ai examples
-- an ai-game built step-by-step online
-- mathematically oriented

-A _soul_ is missing.
-> Even if we create independent AI examples, one or more settings is needed to bring it to life.

 ### Design ideas from Teleglitch

 - doors, lighting, zooming